anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

   - Update a Article
   - Delete a Article

-> Api/v1/ should be defined by the extension routes (v1 is not static)
-> Versioning is probably going to be something defined at a component level
+> Api/v1/ should be defined by the extension routes (v1 is not static).
+Versioning is probably going to be something defined at a component level.

 b.
 Responses
   - Entity access level - Serialization from a model's getItem()